barryblando/neovim-config-setup/README.md

 ## Before setting this up... **FORK AT YOUR OWN RISK**

-- I use this configurations mainly on my Pengwin distro under WSL2.
+- I use this setup mainly on my Pengwin distro under WSL2.

   **Make sure you really know basics of Vim & Neovim.** You can join [@Machine Discord Server](https://discord.gg/6DRHpSRe)

-- All plugins & its config are up to date.
+- All plugins are up-to-date.

 ## Without further ado Lezzgaw!